-Many times a business system initiative is launched within an organization to meet its internal needs, for example: a product engineering team acquires PPM technologies to manage its project and programs.
-It is the demand inside the organization from another department (e.g., the sales department) that forces the change with engineering.
-A very common example: the Sales Department is selling work that has to be managed, or built out by engineering and what is promised to the customer by sales, is proving difficult or impossible to build in engineering.
+Many times a business system initiative is launched within an organization to meet its internal needs.
+For example, a product engineering team acquires PPM technologies to manage its project and programs.
+Demand inside the organization from another department (e.g., the sales department) forces the change with engineering.
+A very common example is when the sales department is selling work that has to be managed or built out by engineering, and what is promised to the customer by sales is proving difficult or impossible to build in engineering.
 This is a classic example where engineering departments have moved to standardize templates and folded sales organizations into that workflow so that cost estimates and proposals are based on some measure of scheduling and work reality.
-Mastering these insights requires experience within the inherent needs and capabilities of PPM, which a qualified partner can help an organization identify and fold into a PPM implementation.
+Mastering these insights requires experience with the inherent needs and capabilities of PPM; a qualified partner can help an organization identify and fold these needs and capabilities into a PPM implementation.
 This will save the organization time and heartache.

 SharePoint is a game changer.
-“SharePoint, in a sense, is becoming an operating system.”
-Steve Ballmer stated at the SharePoint Conference in 2011, Chief Executive Officer (CEO) for Microsoft.
-There is a new dynamic to the Enterprise Content Management (ECM) space.
+“SharePoint, in a sense, is becoming an operating system,” stated Steve Ballmer, chief executive officer for Microsoft, at the SharePoint conference in 2009.[AU: any source needed?]
+There is a new dynamic to the Enterprise Content Management space.
 It’s being enabled and forever changed with the new release of SharePoint 2010.
-There are so many organizations that already own SharePoint and there are so many partners that have subject matter expertise across countless verticals and horizontals.
-There will likely be an explosion of partners and solutions hitting the market in the coming year.
+Many organizations already own SharePoint, and many partners have subject matter expertise across countless verticals and horizontals.
+Likely there will be an explosion of partners and solutions hitting the market in the coming years.[AU: OK?]

-Qualified SharePoint partners can help improve IT service excellence, lower development costs, and help organizations develop their competitive advantages through the innovative application of the Microsoft SharePoint platform.
+Qualified partners can help improve IT service excellence, lower development costs, and help organizations develop their competitive advantages through the innovative application of the Microsoft SharePoint platform.

 PPM historically has had to compete for funding as an IT expense.
-As the PPM software has grown in size, scalability and use, the infrastructure requirements have increased.
-Additionally, the collaboration elements with PPM technologies demand more from the organization’s systems, processes and end users.
-What normally starts in IT, expands to other groups, leads to the additional need of training, possibly extensive consulting services and ongoing system and process support.
-It truly is a cultural change.
+As the PPM software has grown in size, scalability, and use, the infrastructure requirements have increased.
+Additionally, the collaboration elements with PPM technologies demand more from the organization’s systems, processes, and end users.
+What normally starts in IT expands to other groups, leads to the need for additional training, possibly extensive consulting services, and ongoing system and process support.
+It truly is a culture change.

 Project 2010 is a business application within a business platform.
-The approach for organizations and consultants to secure executive agreement requires a team effort and a shift in the approach previously used in earlier versions of Project Server implementations.
+The approach for organizations and consultants to secure executive agreement requires a team effort and a shift in the approach used with earlier versions of Project Server implementations.

 Critical Assumptions: Known and Unknown

-In previous versions of the Microsoft Project product, the technical architecture depended upon leveraging and extracting metadata from Structured Query Language (SQL) Server environments.
+In previous versions of the Microsoft Project product, the technical architecture depended on leveraging and extracting metadata from environments.
 Typically, the SQL Server is a secured environment, with restrictions at the highest level due to the sensitivity of the information that has potential to be exposed.
-What has typically happened is that Project Server data has been made visible, bringing a dose of reality to the users and decision-makers, who can (in some cases) have visibility for the first time, and see that information in context— a project management context which often requires a skilled “interpreter” of the message and impact of the data.
-We call this “telling the story” and it is important to not just have metrics rollup for reporting, but to allow the infusion of user defined fields or comments.
-These metrics can be utilized, analyzed and trended over time to see the business benefits, the success or failures of different activities, approaches, resources or even individuals.
+What typically happens is that Project Server data is made visible, bringing a dose of reality to the users and decision makers, who can (in some cases) have visibility for the first time and see that information in context— a PM context, which often requires a skilled “interpreter” of the message and impact of the data.
+We call this “telling the story.”
+It is important to not just have metrics roll-up for reporting but to allow the addition of user-defined fields or comments.
+These metrics can be utilized, analyzed, and trended over time to see the business benefits and successes or failures of different activities, approaches, resources, or even individuals.